Automations

 A trigger is the event or rule that starts the automation for a subscriber.
 Mailrith supports these trigger types:

-- **Tag Added:** starts when a selected tag is applied manually, by import, form, landing page, magic link, API, or another automation.
+- **Tag Added:** starts when a selected tag is applied manually or by import, form, landing page, magic link, API, or another automation.

 - **Tag Removed:** starts when a selected tag is removed from the subscriber.